 Keith Reid, Procol Harum lyricist, has passed away March 23.
 “Live with the Edmonton Symphony Orchestra” from the eclectic British band Procol Harum, which has the distinction of placing two of the most unlikely songs at the top of the singles chart five years apart with “Whiter Shade of Pale” in 1967 and “Conquistador” in 1972.
 This ultra-rare interview features organist Matthew Fisher, lyricist Keith Reid, guitarist on the first three studio albums,Robin Trower, and the late singer/pianist Gary Brooker.

 If you are not happy with the results below please do another search

 4 search results for: Robin Trower

-Robin Trower In the Studio with Redbeard for the 45th anniversary of “Bridge of Sighs”.
+Robin Trower In the Studio with Redbeard for the essential “Bridge of Sighs”.

 Ultra-rare nightclub appearance by a young and hungry Robin Trower barely two years after risking everything by leaving Procol Harum, and just four months after the release of their second album, Bridge of Sighs.
 Robin takes no prisoners.on “The Fool & Me” 1973.